Wellness

 3. Beauty Products

-You can use Lavender in your soaps, lotions, creams, shampoos, and conditioners.
+Lavender is often used in soaps, lotions, creams, shampoos, and conditioners.
 It has anti-inflammatory and anti-bacterial properties, making it a popular ingredient in sensitive and acne-prone skin products.
-Aroma therapists use lavender oil to promote relaxation and reduce stress.
+Aromatherapists use lavender oil to promote relaxation and reduce stress.

 4. Tea

-Lavender-infused wellness functional tea has healing properties for your physical and emotional health.
+Lavender-infused wellness functional tea has supportive healing properties for your physical and emotional well-being.
 The relaxing and soothing effects of lavender make it an excellent addition to tea.
 So, after a long day, grab a cup of wellness functional tea to relax.